|

 The photo on the left is a bit deceiving as there is a lot of sand, but note that it is wet.
 The photo on the right was taken the next day as sand filled in the pools along the shore.
 It's still the same in 2007 (photos below on the left): a bit of sand is here, but big rollers move it around.
 New construction is certainly changing the look of the beach. |

-There are photos on the construction feature and photos taken from a sailing trip on Capt Morgan.
-This is the NW end where there are beach boys with chairs and umbrellas and they do serve drinks and grill up a few things.
-In case you hadn't noticed, at the NW end of the beach, clothing is optional.
-Stay in Sapphire Beach Club, great deals are available directly from owners at Caribbean View Condo, unit 255. |
+There are photos on the construction feature and photos taken from a sailing trip.
+This is the NW end where there are beach boys with chairs and umbrellas.
+They serve drinks and grill up a few things.
+In case you hadn't noticed, at the NW end of the beach, clothing is optional. |

 These are from March of 2008 taken from the Celine as we sailed by during the regatta.
 They show the entire beach from the NW edge (top left) with the Cupecoy Yacht Club construction coming over from La Samanna on the left, Shore Pointe in the center, and the open area that was supposed to become The Villages at Cupecoy.
 This open area serves as the access to the NW end of the beach.
 The next shot (top right) shows Pharos on the other side of the road, behind more open area belonging to The Villages at Cupecoy, Ocean Club, and the towers of Sapphire Beach Club.
 There is still a private villa between Sapphire and Rainbow Beach.
 You can see a bit of the property in the top right photo and most of it on the left of the bottom right photo.
 The rest of that photo shows the still growing Rainbow Beach development with its circular staircase access to the beach.